 Acrylamides: (chemistry: noun) a colorless, odorless, toxic crystalline compound, C3H5NO, soluble in water, alcohol, and acetone: used in the synthesis of polyacrylamide and other organic materials, as textile fibers, in the processing of ore, and in the treatment of sewage.

 Endotoxins are a lipopolysaccharide (LPS) complex found in the outer membrane of the cell wall of Gram-negative bacteria such as Escherichia coli and Salmonella.

 Acute or chronic long-term exposure to endotoxins (particularly when the same brand or type of food is used continuously) can precipitate a cascade of adverse health consequences and may contribute to development of chronic degenerative diseases.
 Endotoxins elicit strong immune response in dogs, triggering the release of histamine and inflammatory cytokines, change white blood cell numbers, affect blood coagulation, and lead to hypertension, arthritis, respiratory disease and organ failure.
 Endotoxins are expected to damage cell DNA with carcinogenic consequences.
-Carcinogenic heterocyclic amines and polycyclic aromatic hydrocarbons are formed when meat by-products from “4-D” animals is rendered to destroy harmful bacteria so that it can be used in dog food.
+Carcinogenic heterocyclic amines and polycyclic aromatic hydrocarbons are formed when meat by-products from “4-D” animals is rendered, in order to destroy bacteria, so that it can be used in dog food.

-Marwa, Okasha, Effect of genetically modified corn on the jejunal mucosa of adult male albino rat: Experimental and Toxicologic Pathology, Volume 68, Issue 10, November 2016.
+Marwa, Okasha, Effect of genetically modified corn on the jejunal mucosa of adult male albino rat, Experimental and Toxicologic Pathology, Vol. 68, #10, Nov.
+2016.